 This situation may not fully apply to you but hopefully some of the thinking can spark off ideas for yourself and you can evaluate your own situation.
 And don’t forget about major lifestyle changes that have an effect such as a change of jobs, a nationwide lockdown or perhaps buying a new home in a different city.

 Let’s just get this point out the way.
 Yes, it will be super inconvenient!
 One of us (probably me) will need to rely on public transport as well as ride-share services and it’s inevitable that I would take longer to get to places.
 I would need to plan trips better and would most probably spend a fair amount of time waiting for my transport or being delayed because of my reliance on others.

-This is a huge factor that cannot simply be ignored, but it’s worth doing the financial calculations to determine the actual cost of my current convenience.
+This is a huge factor when deciding whether I should sell my car and it’s definitely not something to just be ignored.
+It is however worth doing the financial calculations to determine the actual cost of my current convenience.